Codecademy/docs/content/javascript/concepts/map/terms/delete/delete.md

 ## Codebyte Example

-In the example below, we declare a new inventory `Map` of consumable construction supplies linking them to their current quantities on hand.
-Throughout this example:
+In the code below, a new inventory `Map` of consumable construction supplies catalogs the current quantities on hand.
+In this example:

 - Bob will log that he used a roll of tape by updating its value using the [`.set()` method](https://www.codecademy.com/resources/docs/javascript/map/set).
 - Bob noticed he used the last roll so he will remove it from the map using the [`.delete()` method](https://www.codecademy.com/resources/docs/javascript/map/delete).
 He feels confident it worked correctly due to `true` being displayed in the console output.